Taylor-Omondi-Odhiambo/Taylor-Gearbox/docs/module1.md

 # Documentation and Version Control
 During the first week of the training we went through the importance of documentation and version control.
 We were trained and given access to resources that,
-1. Enabled us to document our experience thorugh websites such as this
+1. Enabled us to document our experience through websites such as this
 2. Enabled us to use tools such as git and github for version control and collaboration with others

 ### Documentaion via the web